 2. Integrate automated systems to improve the purchase process:

 The manual method of maintaining all the financial records is becoming outdated because it requires immense amounts of brain work and time by the employees.
 That is why it is the need of the hour to integrate software-based management systems.
-All the buying, selling, and payment transaction details are safely stored in a single database.
+All the buying, selling, and Payment Service Provider transaction details are safely stored in a single database.
 All these data are auditable, saving businesses a lot of time and money as there isn’t a scope for fraudulent transactions.

 3. Synchronize the accounts payable and receivable: